What does Sound Exchange buy?

 - How much will you pay for Books?

 Most books bring between .50 – $3.
 We are mostly interested in non-fiction categories like music, pop culture, popular science, history, film, philosophy, Eastern spirituality, new age, occult, true crime, art, and local Florida.
-We do buy select fiction as well, such as classic literature and manga.
+We do buy select fiction as well, such as classic literature, graphic novels, and manga.

-In our experience, price guide books are worthless in terms of determining monetary value, although they may be of some informational value in identifying pressings.
-Asking prices on the internet are similarly useless in placing a dollar value on your records, as anyone can ask any price for an item.
-What you should seek for guidance is the price something actually sold for.
-Just keep in mind that can be difficult to identify a collectible record from a re-issue as they may appear nearly identical.
+That said, there are plenty of records that do have some level of economic value.
+For example, there’s always a market for Rock, Blues, Reggae, Jazz, Funk, Hip-Hop, etc., when it’s in good condition.
+When seeking guidance about a record’s market value, looking at selling prices online can be useful as long as you are looking at completed transactions, not just someone’s asking price.
+Just keep in mind that can be difficult to identify a collectible record from a re-issue, as they may appear nearly identical.
 Selling prices are of interest as a general guideline, though they truly only represent what one buyer was willing to pay to one seller for one specific item.
 The item, the buyer, and the seller are never the same from transaction to transaction.
-We see things that normally sell for $2.00 sell for $20.00 sometimes, and $20.00 items sell for $2.00 sometimes.
-There are things that are not apparent that affected the sale.
+We see things that normally sell for $2 sell for $20 sometimes, and vice versa.
 So take it all with a grain of salt and look for general selling trends to help determine what your item is worth.

 “Contact Us” for any questions or comments.
 Thanks!